MarcusMLarsson/Unit-Testing-Angular/README.md

 ```

-<p> To test the getServiceData() method we cant just provide an empty object, since it uses the fakeService, this.fakeService.getDataV1().
+<p> To test the <code>getServiceData()</code> method we cant just provide an empty object, since it uses the fakeService, <code>this.fakeService.getDataV1()</code>.
 So we need to pass in an object that looks like the fakeService.
 This is where Jest can be used to create a mock. </p>

  ```js
 import { ComponentFixture, TestBed } from '@angular/core/testing'